-(Auto) Auto
+Auto Auto

-Press (Auto) to initiate an automated process in which the projector optimizes critical display parameters such as size, position, pixel tracking, etc., for the current source.
+Press (to initiate an automated process in which the projector optimizes critical display parameters such as size, position, pixel tracking, etc., for the current unlocked channel.
 These parameters are listed in Table 3.1.
-An Auto Setup can save time in perfecting a display and you can modify the adjustments as desired.
+An Auto Setup can save time in perfecting a display, and you can further modify the settings as desired.
+NOTE: For WUXGA models a window will display, "Do Auto Setup, all except UXGA" and "Do Auto Setup, all except WUXGA".
+If your signal is UXGA, choose "Do Auto Setup, all except WUXGA".
+If your signal is WUXGA, choose, "Do Auto Setup, all except UXGA".
+The default is "all except WUXGA".
+This is only used and relevant for analog UXGA or WUXGA.